Building a website for your business is a significant project ? especially if you want a customised design.

-As experts in small business website design, coding, copywriting, search engine optimisation and usability, they can offer skills you may not have.
+As experts in small business website design, development, copywriting, search engine optimisation and usability, they can offer skills you may not have.
 This should result in an effective, professional website.

 The main downside to using a web design agency is the cost.
-A good website design company will charge at least £500 for a basic website.
-Expect to pay more for a polished design that's responsive, so it displays well on screens of all sizes.
+A good website design company will charge at least £1,000 for a basic website.
+Expect to pay more for a polished design that's responsive, so it ,displays well on screens of all sizes.
 More complex sites may cost thousands.

 Finding a website design company